-First, lets talk a little about how blogging will help your online art sales.
+First, let’s talk a little about how blogging will help your online art sales.
 One of the reasons people go online is to find information.
-The more blog posts you publish, the easier it will be for people find you.
-The people who are searching for information you are producing are your target audience.
-Your target audience are the people who will be interested in purchasing your artwork.
+The more blog posts you publish, the easier it will be for people to find you.
+The people who are searching for the information you are producing are your target audience.
+Your target audience is the people who will be interested in purchasing your artwork.

 How does writing blog posts help people find you online?

 Search engines recommend blogs and websites that relate to the query that is being asked in the search bar.
 The more posts you write, the easier it will be for Google and other search engines to understand what your artist blog is about.
 Google will see you as an authority in your niche.
 When people are searching for content that relates to your art blog, Google will recommend your blog to the reader.

 How does Google understand what your blog is about?